 The NFNL Men's Advocacy Group provides a guided educational charter bus tour exposing the reality of sex trafficking in Dallas.
 Attendees will make firsthand observations of possible sex trafficking and exploitation activity while discussing trafficking cases worked by Dallas Law enforcement.
 The program features in-motion, interactive discussions with representatives from Homeland Security and Texas Department of Public Safety (when available).

-For more information on the bus tour or to sign up, click here.
+For more information on The Excursion or to sign up, click here.